iVis-at-Bilkent/chise.js/README.md

-# ChiSE version 1
+# ChiSE

-ChiSE is a web application based on [SBGNViz.js](https://github.com/iVis-at-Bilkent/sbgnviz.js), which in turn is based on [cytoscape.js](http://cytoscape.github.io/cytoscape.js/), to visualize and edit the pathway models represented by [SBGN](http://www.sbgn.org) Process Description (PD) and Activity Flow (AF) Notation.
-It accepts the pathway models represented in [SBGN-ML](http://sourceforge.net/apps/mediawiki/libsbgn/index.php?title=Exchange_Format) format, and can save edited pathways back to the same format as well as static image formats (PNG, JPEG, and SVG).
+ChiSE is a library with an API based on [SBGNViz.js](https://github.com/iVis-at-Bilkent/sbgnviz.js), which in turn is based on [Cytoscape.js](http://cytoscape.github.io/cytoscape.js/), to visualize and edit the pathway models represented by process description (PD) and activity flow (AF) languages of [SBGN](http://sbgn.org) or in [simple interaction format (SIF)](https://www.pathwaycommons.org/pc/sif_interaction_rules.do).

+It accepts the pathway models represented in enriched [SBGN-ML](https://github.com/sbgn/sbgn/wiki/SBGN_ML) format, and can save edited pathways back to the same format, including layout, style, and annotation information, as well as static image formats (PNG, JPEG, and SVG).
+It can also import from and export to various formats such as SIF and [CellDesigner](http://www.celldesigner.org/).
 <br/>

 ## Software